Homosexuality: Political activism

 Since the 1960s, many LGBT people in the West, particularly those in major metropolitan areas, have developed a so-called gay culture.
 To many, gay culture is exemplified by the gay pride movement, with annual parades and displays of rainbow flags.
 Yet not all LGBT people choose to participate in "queer culture", and many gay men and women specifically decline to do so.
 To some it seems to be a frivolous display, perpetuating gay stereotypes.

 With the outbreak of AIDS in the early 1980s, many LGBT groups and individuals organized campaigns to promote efforts in AIDS education, prevention, research, patient support, and community outreach, as well as to demand government support for these programs.

 The death toll wrought by the AIDS epidemic at first seemed to slow the progress of the gay rights movement, but in time it galvanized some parts of the LGBT community into community service and political action, and challenged the heterosexual community to respond compassionately.
 Major American motion pictures from this period that dramatized the response of individuals and communities to the AIDS crisis include An Early Frost (1985), Longtime Companion (1990), And the Band Played On (1993), Philadelphia (1993), and Common Threads: Stories from the Quilt (1989).

 Publicly gay politicians have attained numerous government posts, even in countries that had sodomy laws in their recent past.
 Examples include Guido Westerwelle, Germany's Vice-Chancellor; Pete Buttigieg, the United States Secretary of Transportation, Peter Mandelson, a British Labour Party cabinet minister and Per-Kristian Foss, formerly Norwegian Minister of Finance.

 LGBT movements are opposed by a variety of individuals and organizations.
 Some social conservatives believe that all sexual relationships with people other than an opposite-sex spouse undermine the traditional family and that children should be reared in homes with both a father and a mother.
 Some argue that gay rights may conflict with individuals' freedom of speech, religious freedoms in the workplace, the ability to run churches, charitable organizations and other religious organizations in accordance with one's religious views, and that the acceptance of homosexual relationships by religious organizations might be forced through threatening to remove the tax-exempt status of churches whose views do not align with those of the government.
-Some critics charge that political correctness has led to the association of sex between males and HIV being downplayed.